roydegeest/rakwireless-docs/docs/en-us/quick-start/rak7246g/accessing-your-gateway/README.md

 ## Log into the Gateway
 ### 1. Windows OS
 SSH (Secure Shell) is typically used to log in to a remote machine and execute commands.
-There are a lot of free and good SSH Clients out there namely **Putty**, **BitVise SSH Client**, **MobaXterm** and many more.
-Feel free to choose one that fits your needs.
-You will be using Putty for this guide.
+There are a lot of free and good SSH Clients out there namely [**Putty**](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html), [**BitVise SSH Client**](https://www.bitvise.com/ssh-client-download), [**MobaXterm**](https://mobaxterm.mobatek.net/) and many more.
+Feel free to choose one that fits your needs, you will be using Putty for this guide.

 <rk-img :params="$page.frontmatter.params.img2" />

 <!-- <Cimg src="/assets/images/quick-start-guide/rak7246/ssh.png" width="70%" figure_number = "2" caption="RAKwireless Access Point"/> -->

-* If you have connected to the LoRaWAN® Gateway through Wi-Fi AP Mode, the IP Address is `192.168.230.1`
+* If you have connected to the Gateway through Wi-Fi AP Mode, the IP Address is `192.168.230.1`
 * It will then prompt you to enter the username and password.
 The default username is **"pi"** and the default password is **"raspberry"**

 <rk-img src="/assets/images/quick-start-guide/rak7246/command_line.png" width="100%" figure-number  = "3" caption="Command line after log in"/>